JohnCiubuc/StreamLinkerino/README.md

 Integration of this application into a first-class chatterino feature is currently in process.
 Pull request can be [viewed here](https://github.com/Chatterino/chatterino2/pull/2854)

+Testing branch does not require chatterino to be patched, but it does have a considerable delay (5-10s) on switching streams due to chatterino json writing frequency.

 ## streamlinkerino
 Ever wanted to use StreamLink + MPV + Chatterino all in one application?
 Look no further, as this project has your solution!